 - Toast milk thistle seeds in a dry skillet, rough grind, and sprinkle on salads.

 Or try Detox Milk Thistle Bread!
 This recipe was invented by my colleague, Ellie Kempton, RD, who is a master at making healing functional foods an easy and delicious part of our everyday lives.
 She is the owner of Simply Nourished.
-I highly recommend her if you are looking for one-on-one, personalized nutrition counselling; female runners and stubborn weight loss are her areas of expertise.
+I highly recommend her if you are looking for one-on-one, personalized nutrition counseling; female runners and stubborn weight loss are her areas of expertise.

 - 1⁄4 cup milk thistle seeds